develop-me/bootcamp--week-03--programming-fundamentals/scripts/01/01/script.md

         - `favourite food`
         - `helloTo`
         - `$`
-- Template strings: include variables/code in a string *interpolation* (In Sublime)
+- Template strings: include variables/code in a string *interpolation* (In VS Code)
     - Tidier than concatenation